-GB contains one of the most spectacular landscapes of the world.
+GB has one of the most spectacular landscapes of the world.
 The three mightiest and geologically active mountain ranges in the world-the Hindu Kush-Karakoram-Himalaya (HKH) confluence in the area.
 Towards the west of GB lies the eastern Hindu Kush, towards the north and east stands the Karakoram Range; and the western Himalaya stands in GB's southern parts.

 GB is spread over an area of 72,971 square km, nearly half of which contains mountain peaks, glaciers, lakes and highlands.
 There are 14 mountain peaks above 8,000 m (known as 'eight thousander's) in the world, of which five (05) are found in GB.
-More than 50 peaks above 7,000 m stands within a radius of 500 km in the region.
+More than 50 peaks above 7,000 m stand within a radius of 500 km in the region.
 A vast glacial area spread over 15,000 square kilometers comprises of at least 5,000 big and small glaciers, including three of the world's longest outside the polar region (Biafo, Baltoro and Batura).
-There are nearly 3,000 big and small glacial lakes; out of which at least 36 are considered to be unsafe and at the verge of an outburst in different parts of the region.
+There are nearly 3,000 big and small glacial lakes; out of which at least 36 are considered to be unsafe and they are on the verge of an outburst in different parts of the region.
 Although, the three major mountain ranges in GB considerably differ from one another, one common feature is the complexity of their topography.
 A crucial feature of GB is that its mountain ecology and socio-economic systems are strongly inter-dependent.
-Any imbalance on either side can jeopardize this delicate relationship between man and the nature.
+Any imbalance on either side can jeopardize this delicate relationship between human beings and the nature.

-The region is one of the highly glaciated areas in the world and extremely sensitive to climate change.
+The region is one of the highly glaciated areas in the world and it is extremely sensitive to climate change.
 The volume of ice in a glacier, its surface area, thickness and its length is determined by the balance between input (snow and ice) and outputs (melting and calving).
 These factors are regulated by temperature, humidity, wind speed and slope.
 As climate change occurs, this balance may deteriorate, resulting in change in thickness and the advance or retreat of the glaciers.
+In general, the retreat or receding of glaciers due to the rapid rise in temperature results in the formation, expansion and merging of glacial lakes behind the unstable moraine.
+These lakes, formed on an unstable moraine, accumulate large amounts of water and they burst under their own weight causing a GLOF event.
+These impending GLOF events can release millions of cubic meters of water and debris, leading to the loss of lives, property and livelihoods amongst remote and impoverished mountain communities.
+Out of its total population of 1.8 million, over 480,600 people are now vulnerable to disasters in Gilgit-Baltistan which constitutes 26.7% of total population of the area.

 Glaciers in several regions of Asia have been retreating since 1950, including the mountain glaciers of GB.
 Empirical evidence indicates that 30% to 50% of existing mountain glacier mass could disappear by 2,100, if global warming scenarios in the range of 2-4 °C occurs.
 For every 1°C increase in temperature, the snowline on mountains shrinks by about 150 m.
 The smaller the glacier, the faster it will respond to changes in the climate.
 Shrinking glacial mass will lead to drastic changes in hydrology of mountain regions - as glaciers melt rapidly, they provide enhanced runoff, but as the ice mass diminishes, the total runoff/water flow will reduce to minimum.
 This occurrence will result in severe consequences to the highlanders in terms of vegetation, pastures, agriculture, hydropower energy and biodiversity including mountain communities of Gilgit-Baltistan.